A question we frequently get at Darshan Yeshiva is, why do we use a pluralistic, post-denominational conversion curriculum?

 In rabbinical teaching tradition, rabbis and educators often draw upon a myriad of Jewish commentary and traditions.
 So we created a conversion curriculum that does the same.
 For our rabbis and mentors, the curriculum’s diverse materials ensure that they never feel stuck teaching someone else’s material because the breadth of content is easy to use as a foundation for their own teaching style and denominational perspective.

 Below are excerpts from our expansive conversion curriculum so you can get a sense of what our pluralistic curriculum entails.
+If you have more questions about conversion, visit our Conversion FAQ.

 Excerpts from the Conversion Course Curriculum